homebots/elements/README.md

 - Create an almighty TODO app for this
 ```

-I put this together in a few days as a braindump, so there's no test coverage yet.
+I put this together in a few days as a braindump so there's no test coverage yet.
 Sorry :(

 I think this is not the most performant thing on Earth too, but I'm not trying to beat React or Angular.